Homepage » Courses Offered » Undergraduate Studies » 4th 13B014 Ecology

 Instructors:

-Lectures: Aristeidis Parmakelis, Assoc.
-Professor of Biodiversity and Population Ecology (Coordinator) - Savvas Genitsaris, Asst.
+Lectures: Aristeidis Parmakelis, Professor of Ecology and Biodiversity of Terrestrial Ecosystems (Coordinator) - Savvas Genitsaris, Asst.
 Prof. of Structure and Function of Aquatic Communities - K. Triantis, Associate Professor of Biodiversity of Ecosystems - Theophanis Constantinidis, Associate Professor of Systematic Botany - Zacharoula Gonou-Zagou, Assistant Professor of Fungal Systematics and Ecology - N. Fyllas, Assistant Professor of Terrestrial Ecology

-Practicals: Aristeidis Parmakelis, Associate Professor of Biodiversity and Population Ecology - Savvas Genitsaris, Asst.
+Practicals: Aristeidis Parmakelis, Professor of Ecology and Biodiversity of Terrestrial Ecosystems - Savvas Genitsaris, Asst.
 Prof. of Structure and Function of Aquatic Communities - K. Triantis, Associate Professor of Biodiversity of Ecosystems - Theophanis Constantinidis, Associate Professor of Systematic Botany - Zacharoula Gonou-Zagou, Assistant Professor of Fungal Systematics and Ecology - N. Fyllas, Assistant Professor of Terrestrial Ecology - D. Kazanis, Laboratory Teaching Staff - C. Radea, Laboratory Teaching Staff - P. Andriopoulos, Laboratory Teaching Staff - I. Louvrou, Laboratory Teaching Staff - I. Pyrri, Laboratory Teaching Staff - I. Bazos, Laboratory Teaching Staff - I. Kokkoris, Technical Staff.

 Notes: